isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-interior-doors/index.md

 ---
-title: Best Paint for Interior Doors
+title: 7 Best Paint for Interior Doors in 2026
 description: The interior of your house can be a high traffic zone, especially if you have more occupants who must move from one room to another.
 During such movement,...
 slug: best-paint-for-interior-doors